rstein66/rstein66.github.io/_projects/msms-ne-album.md

 > By [Alyssa Cohen](https://www.linkedin.com/in/alyssa-cohen-9abb25230/) and Rachel Stein

+The division of labor broke down roughly as follows: Alyssa focused on the anthropology.
+I (Rachel) focused on design.
+We paired on implementation.

 This project was initially created for NYU Museum Studies' graduate course [Digital Frictions - Museum Accessibility and Digital Design](https://as.nyu.edu/departments/museumstudies/courses/spring-2024-course-schedule.html) (Spring 2024).